Coni63/webGL-movie/README.md

 This project use Machine Learning Algorithms to be represent, in a 3D space, movies based on similarities.
 From a Dataset provided by [IMDb](https://www.imdb.com/interfaces/), a subset of movie has been extracted.
 Datas have been completed/improved by using [OMDb API](http://www.omdbapi.com/).
 After a phase a cleanup/preparation, the tSNE model has been used to represent movies in a smaller dimension.
 The rendering has been done in JavaScript using WebGL with three.js.

-Website is available at [https://coni63.github.io/](https://coni63.github.io/)
+Website is available at [https://coni63.github.io/](https://coni63.github.io/) Information about the Modelization is available in the [MODEL.md](https://github.com/Coni63/coni63.github.io/blob/master/MODEL.md)

 ![rendering](https://github.com/Coni63/coni63.github.io/blob/master/includes/img/render1.png)